 For the last five years or so, vendors have been manufacturing just air-conditioning equipment that uses the R410A refrigerant to support home or business owners make the transition.

 Technically, you need to do nothing.
 Your system is not illegal and so long as R-22 is still available, it is not illegal to service your system with R-22.
-However, we at Ideal Comfort will always caution you against that.
+However, we at Ideal Comfort HVAC will always caution you against that.

-Even though Repairing may sound like an easy fix, the rise in price of R-22 is only going to get worse as the supply shrinks.
+Even though Repairing may sound like an easy fix, the rise in the price of R-22 is only going to get worse as the supply shrinks.
 Therefore, simply repairing the leak and replacing it with R-22 is only going to push back the inevitable replacement of your system.

 As the old adage goes “Do it right the first time.”
 This is typically your best option and will save you the most money in the long run.
 Therefore, we recommend replacing your R-22 system with a more efficient and environmentally friendly R-410A system.

 Can You Just Swap out R-22 Refrigerant and replace it with R-410A?

 If your device is operating on R-22–you cannot merely select any supplier of refrigerant and “swap” your coolant.
 The cooling systems are incompatible and could harm your system as R-410A runs at a much higher pressure.
 Your components will need to be replaced.